 It was the second performer of the evening who bored me silly at the time but paradoxically has given me more pause for thought in the few days since than any of the other dancers.
 His performance wasn't a dance in the accepted sense at all.
 It was a series of actions of locking and unlocking his imaginary bike lock and we, the audience, were supposed to be able to follow everything he was doing.
 He said he less interested in demonstrating gestures than in actions.
 I didn't realise there was much difference between the two but consulting the dictionary I read that gestures are 'postures or movements expressive of sentiment or passion' whereas actions are movements without the emotional component.

+While the imaginary bike lock was being opened and shut I mentally returned to my visit to Mysteries earlier in the day.
+I'd entered the shop hoping to enjoy a few minutes of mindless browsing at the gifts and books I would never buy before I went in search of food.
+I often do this and occasionally buy a card or candle on my way out.
 The shop girls were busy chatting to each other very animatedly and weren't much interested in the customers.
 I began my journey around the shop by peering at the crystal jewellery on display in the glass case which never has any prices on show.
 Then I turned round and saw some china mugs.
 I was amused by the decoration and the message painted inside them.
 I wondered about buying one of them then decided against it.
 Then my attention was diverted by a massage glove hanging on a hook above my head and I reached up to take it down and inspect it more closely.
 There were more of the mugs hanging next to the glove and before I could get to the glove I managed to smash one of the mugs on the floor.
 This shocked me but didn't bother the shop girls who simply cleared the broken bits away and continued their conversation.
 On reflection I don't know whether I was using actions or gestures during this episode but the accident was certainly mindless.